 Listening devices are similar to GPS tracking devices.
-GPS tracking devices pinpoint your location in real-time based on cellular networks and transmit data the same way cell phones do.
+A GPS tracking device pinpoints your location in real-time based on cellular networks and transmits data the same way cell phones do.
 However, a listening device can also listen to conversations carried inside the car.
 The sizes of listening devices vary.
-It can be as big as a box and as small as the head of a pin.
-Even smaller, if we are talking about eavesdropping devices used by the police, government officials, or private investigators.
+It can be as big as a matchbox and as small as the head of a pin.
+Even smaller if we are talking about eavesdropping devices used by the police, government officials, or private investigators.

 A listening device features a miniature radio transmitter and a microphone and usually works on a battery.
 When installed for the long term, they will need to be attached to a power source.
 Due to their small size, bugs can easily be planted anywhere on your car and can go unnoticed if you are not looking for them or miss the signs that betray their presence.

-The most frequent sign that indicates that your car has been bugged is the presence of uncommon buzzing sounds.
-However, you should also pay attention to volume changes on your phone, strange beeps, or high-pitched sounds.
+The most frequent sign that indicates that your car has been bugged is the presence of unusual buzzing sounds.
+However, you should also pay attention to volume changes on your cell phone, strange beeps, or high-pitched sounds.

 Why would anyone plant a listening device in your car?